vladapl21/BlackJack/README.md

 # BlackJack
-Simple BlackJack Game (challenge was to code it in 1 hr)
+Simple BlackJack game coded in an hour